oleksis/mobocker-extension/README.md

 # Mobocker

+The dummest container, is the smaller running container to keep Docker daemon alive.

 ## ✨ **Functionality**

 - The extension is designed to keep the Docker engine running indefinitely.
 It's particularly useful when the Docker Desktop GUI is in _“Engine running”_ mode